 This morning, Literary Arts announced the lineup for its own hybrid iteration of the annual Portland Book Festival, which will run from November 8–13.
-It's more tightly packed than last year's two-week virtual sprawl, but a step up from the festival's typical single-day marathon.
+It's more tightly packed than last year's two-week virtual sprawl, but a step down from the festival's typical single-day marathon.
 The online programming will come first, with five events spanning November 8–12, and all live engagements will take place on Saturday, November 13.
 Proof of vaccination or a negative COVID test will be required for admission to in-person events.

 True to form, the roster of authors in attendance is stacked.
 Maggie Nelson—author of The Argonauts and the recent, lightly controversial essay collection On Freedom—will appear virtually beside the likes of Brandon Taylor (author of buzzy queer novels Real Life and Filthy Animals) and Pulitzer-winning poet Rita Dove.
 National Book Award-winner Louise Erdich will appear in virtual conversation with poet Trevino Brings Plenty about her latest novel, The Sentence.
 Critical darling Lauren Groff, author of Arcadia and Fates and Furies, will show up on the heels of her latest novel, Matrix, which the Atlantic called "another masterpiece from a writer whom few at this point can best."